Updated May 2026

 Foxes love cover.
 Reducing hiding spots often reduces repeat visits.

-- Trim back overgrown shrubs, hedges, and tall grass along the perimeter.
+- Trim back overgrown shrubs, hedges, and tall grass along the perimeter

 - Clear leaf piles, wood stacks, and cluttered corners